| | | |

 Sticky Situation

-I know three people that have contracted Denge Fever (and unfortunately I’m living with them in the same house)
+• I know three people who have contracted Dengue Fever (and unfortunately, I’m living with them in the same house)

-I have met the head of at least 6 companies here.
+• I have met the heads of at least six companies here.
 (Networking has been a breeze in such a small expat community)

-I have had 2 job offers outside of teaching.
+• I have had two job offers outside of teaching.

-I have seen at least 3 other people crash or get hit by cars. (yes –I have insurance)
+• I have seen at least three other people crash or get hit by cars. (yes –I have insurance)

 I suppose things could be better, they could be worse; regardless, it’s definitely an adventure.
 At least I’m not living over a buffalo barn any longer.
 That is a phrase that I will take to my grave I’m sure.